typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html) and [ESDoc Config](https://esdoc.org/config.html) documentation.

-As an alternate installation process please see [typhon-core-gulptasks](https://www.npmjs.com/package/typhon-core-gulptasks) for an NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with `esdoc-plugin-jspm` support.
+As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for an NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with `esdoc-plugin-jspm` support.

 Please see the [backbone-parse-es6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using `esdoc-plugin-jspm` via `typhon-core-gulptasks`.